att-circ-contrl/TriadDrive/README.md

 probes and guide tubes.
 Some are compatible with Kevin-style clip mounts, while others are intended for different mounting methods.

-* `aux-hflex-mounts` -- This folder contains cable mounts that replace the mounting clip of the Triad drive, and that hold up to three "heavy flex" analog signal cables.
-The "wide" variant mates with the wider body used by the "v2b" drive, and the "narrow" variant mates with stock drive bodies.
+* `aux-cable-mounts` -- This folder contains cable mounts that replace the mounting clip of the Triad drive.
+These either hold "heavy flex" analog signal cables or probe-specific adapter boards (such as the DBC ZIF-clip boards).

-* `aux-dbc-mounts` -- This folder contains cable mounts that replace the mounting clip of a narrow-body (stock) Triad drive, and that hold up to three Diagnostic BioChip probe boards with room for ZIF clips to attach.

 Drives not directly tied to the Triad Drive lineage: